 Skip to content

-ExeOutput for PHP is being developped in order to work with PHP frameworks.
-Since they generally work with a lot of PHP includes, ExeOutput for PHP will intercept all files requested by the PHP runtime and makes them available (see accessing files in PHP).
+ExeOutput for PHP is developed to work seamlessly with PHP frameworks.
+Since these frameworks typically involve numerous PHP includes, ExeOutput for PHP intercepts all files requested by the PHP runtime and makes them available (see Accessing Files in PHP).

-However, this can slow down your application: that's why ExeOutput for PHP has a feature called External Files that allows you to keep the PHP files composing the framework outside the application (usually in a "vendor" subdirectory).
-Thus, your application remains reactive even if it requires several tens of thousands of files.
+However, this interception can slow down your application.
+To address this, ExeOutput for PHP offers a feature called External Files, which allows you to keep the PHP files that make up the framework outside the application (usually in a "vendor" subdirectory).
+This ensures that your application remains responsive, even if it requires tens of thousands of files.

-If your favorite PHP framework does not work fine, please see the Advice for getting started with PHP applications in ExeOutput for PHP topic.
-For instance, if PHP displays "missing file" errors and warnings like "php failed to open stream", you can try to mark files in the File Manager (select your files, click File Properties and turn this option on: Unpack the file(s) to virtual memory at startup) or better keep them external.
+If your preferred PHP framework does not function correctly, please refer to the Advice for Getting Started with PHP Applications in ExeOutput for PHP section.
+For example, if PHP displays "missing file" errors and warnings like "php failed to open stream", you can try marking files in the File Manager (select your files, click File Properties, and enable the option: Unpack the file(s) to virtual memory at startup) or, preferably, keep them external.

-Some PHP frameworks support pretty URLs, similar to Apache's mod_rewrite in specific cases.
+Some PHP frameworks support pretty URLs, similar to Apache's mod_rewrite in certain cases.

 Note

-If you would like to have your own redirection rules, you can use the "Redirection Rules" feature of ExeOutput for PHP.
+If you prefer to define your own redirection rules, you can use the "Redirection Rules" feature of ExeOutput for PHP.

-If your homepage index.php shouldn't be the first URL to be displayed, you can provide your own URL for application bootstrap: see Application Startup URL.
+If your homepage index.php should not be the first URL displayed, you can specify a custom URL for application bootstrap.
+Refer to Application Startup URL.

-Base URLs should begin with https://heserver (see Accessing Files in Compiled PHP Applications).
+Base URLs should start with https://heserver (see Accessing Files in Compiled PHP Applications).

 Laravel

-Please refer to the dedicated External Files topic for further instructions.
+For more details, refer to the External Files section.

 CodeIgniter

-In order to work with CodeIgniter, you have to configure the "application/cache" and "application/logs" folders to be kept outside the EXE, so that files can be written to it.
-In ExeOutput for PHP, go to the File Manager, select each folder above, click Properties and turn this option on: Keep the selected file(s) external and copy them to the "Data" subfolder.
+In ExeOutput for PHP, navigate to the File Manager, select each of the above folders, click Properties, and enable the option: Keep the selected file(s) external and copy them to the "Data" subfolder.

 CakePHP